-I was talking to a young man named Andrew at a Memorial Day barbecue on Monday.
+I was talking to a young man named Andrew at a barbecue this weekend.
 He told me that he had just finished college and that he was excited about starting his career as a fireman.
 He told me he wanted to be a fireman ever since he was 5 years old.

 On top of that, he could have spent those four years at work saving lives, gaining experience and advancing his career.

 My experience tells me that college, as an experience, is over-rated.
 Yes it’s fun.
 Sometimes it’s way too much fun and students leave having acquired bad financial habits unless you take active steps to teach your college kid the financial facts of life .
 But is the social aspect of college a game changer?
 No way.
 Is the “experience” really unique and priceless?
 Not in my book.

 College is one of many experiences and it has it’s pros and cons.
 When you say yes to college you say no to something else.
 Don’t get me wrong.
 Depending on what you study and what you want your career to look like, college might be a requirement.
 I could have never had the career I’ve had so far if I didn’t get a degree.